Latest Updates

 Free for personal and small business usage;

-Live customer support is available in paid memberships a paid subscription only;
+Live customer support is available in paid memberships and a paid subscription only;

 Session recording in the freemium version;